-Teachers are encouraged to develop their own local themes for writing and artwork; the theme for 2018 (Live Simply, Simply Live) is not intended to limit the range of pieces that can be supplied for the anthology.
+Teachers are encouraged to develop their own local themes for writing and artwork; the theme for 2019 (Gratitude) is not intended to limit the range of pieces that can be supplied for the anthology.

 - Please do not send any written documents using Pages (Mac)

 - Please ensure that each piece has a title and the name of the student, their year level and school are included with the title at the top of the page